 What Happens if You are Convicted of Disorderly Conduct in NJ?

 In order to be convicted of disorderly conduct in New Jersey, the State need only prove that you acted with the purpose to cause annoyance, public inconvenience, or alarm.
 This can be manifested through physical acts or words.
 Disorderly conduct is considered a petty disorderly persons offense (petty misdemeanor).
-As such, if convicted, you can be sentenced for up to 30 days in county jail.
+As such, if convicted, you can be sentenced for up to 30 days in county jail, fined up to $500 and be saddled with a criminal record.
+Anyone convicted of disorderly conduct in New Jersey must wait at least three years before they could petition the court to expunge their criminal record.
 It has been the experience of our attorneys to handle various “companion” charges when dealing with disorderly conduct.
 These include Harassment, Simple Assault, Resisting Arrest, or Criminal Trespass.

-Contact Seaside NJ Disorderly Conduct Defense Lawyers for a Free Consultation
+Contact Point Pleasant NJ Disorderly Conduct Lawyers for a Free Consultation

 At Proetta & Oliver, our Ocean County criminal defense lawyers take protecting our clients’ legal rights very seriously.
 If you hire us, you can feel confident that you have the representation of an experienced criminal defense attorney who knows the court system.
 We pride ourselves on keeping our clients informed and “in the loop” throughout the entire process.
 If you would like to speak with a Jersey Shore disorderly conduct lawyer during an initial consultation contact our office in Toms River at (848) 238-2100.
 We are available 24/7.